mcekov/mcekov/README.md

 ### \- Web developer

-I'm Momchi - front-end developer.
-I work on random projects in my free time!
+Hey there!
+I'm Momchi, a front-end developer passionate about building sleek and interactive web experiences.
+I love experimenting with new technologies and working on random projects in my free time.
+Always learning, always coding!

 ### Skills